 Construction activities such as grading, cut-and-cover, trenching, or any other ground-disturbing activities could encounter contaminants or interfere with ongoing remediation efforts.
 Unless construction activities for the HSR Build Alternative are coordinated with site remediation activities, there could be a temporary increased risk of damage to or interference with remediation site controls (e.g., soil containment areas).
-Construction activities, such as demolishing structures, excavating, and drilling into the ground, could also increase the risk of damage to or interference with groundwater remediation facilities (e.g., extraction and monitoring wells, pumps, and pipelines).
+Construction could also increase the risk of damage to or interference with groundwater remediation facilities (e.g., extraction and monitoring wells, pumps, and pipelines).
 Construction at sites with existing contamination could also result in the generation of additional waste materials and could expose workers to hazardous materials.
 For these reasons, construction activities would be coordinated with site remediation activities, reducing potential effects of damage or interfering with remediation site controls, such as soil containment areas.